 Skip to main content

-Memory keeps the AI grounded in your working style and stored knowledge.
-Working memory preserves your preferences, verification patterns, and project history.
-To augment this, Memory uses strategic retrieval as a tool to pull information from your stored Files (artifacts, docs, and findings) with embedding-based recall and citations.
-These are not rigid rules; they are weighted heuristics and referenced materials that make the AI behave like an extension of your team.
+Neo never starts from zero.
+Memory keeps Neo grounded in your working style, your environment, and everything it has seen before.
+It preserves your preferences, verification patterns, and project history so that every workflow builds on previous context.
+To augment this, Neo uses strategic retrieval to pull information from your stored Files (artifacts, docs, and findings) with embedding-based recall and citations.
+The result: Neo behaves like an extension of your team, not a tool you have to re-brief every time.

 Working memory